Tiff-C/nomnoms/README.md

 5. Recipes

-   For my recipies collection I will be using a condensed version of the [Recipes Schema](https://schema.org/Recipe) from [Schema.org](https://schema.org/).
+   For my recipes collection I will be using a condensed version of the [Recipes Schema](https://schema.org/Recipe) from [Schema.org](https://schema.org/).
 I have also changed the property names from camelCase to Snake Case to provide uniformity across the project.
 An example of this and the expected data types can be seen below.
    This format along with the flexibility providided by using a non-relational database like MongoDB will allow users to add their own units and measurements based on preference.
-I could add all units and measurements that users can then select as I have for Categories however due to the large variation of units and measurements used in recipies (e.g 'a pinch of salt', 'a slice of bread', 'half a pack of biscuits')I have decided that for now it would be best to let users input this themselves.
+I could add all units and measurements that users can then select as I have for Categories however due to the large variation of units and measurements used in recipes (e.g 'a pinch of salt', 'a slice of bread', 'half a pack of biscuits')I have decided that for now it would be best to let users input this themselves.
 This is something I may look at in the future to bring a little more uniformity to my data however I feel this is not required for my milestone project.

    ```JSON
    {